 A. School Manager data

 Your report opens with the name of the School Manager device managing filtering rules at your school.
-If you are responsible for users at the school district level or at a large school, you may get Weekly Student Wellbeing emails from multiple devices.
+You may get Weekly Student Wellbeing emails from multiple devices if you are responsible for users at the school district level or a large school.
 The introduction will also contain the date range, starting with Monday through to Sunday of the previous week.

 B. Users with red flag indicators